Lytton wildfire

 A wildfire began on June 30, 2021 just south of the village of Lytton in the interior of British Columbia, Canada.
 The fire destroyed much of Lytton and caused two civilian fatalities, announced July 3.
-Several missing residents, still unaccounted for at that time, were later located.
-The fire, one of the 2021 British Columbia wildfires throughout the province, was facilitated by the 2021 Western North America heat wave.
+The lives of several missing residents were feared to be lost but they were later located alive.
+The Lytton fire was part of a wave of wildfires that hit the province that year, facilitated by that summer's heat wave.

-At the time of the fire, Lytton had a population of about 250 with another 1,500 to 2,000 First Nations residents living nearby on reserves affected as well.
+At the time of the fire, Lytton had a population of about 250.
+Another 1,500 to 2,000 First Nations residents lived in nearby reserves.

 Overview

-The wildfire started in the early evening of June 30, 2021.
-The village had been setting Canadian temperature records in the previous days, including reaching 49.6 C the previous day, the highest temperature ever recorded in Canada.
-Under hot, dry conditions, winds of up to 71 km/h pushed the fire north into the community, and the fire may have been moving at 10 to 20 km/h.
-Volunteer firefighters tackled the fire and the Royal Canadian Mounted Police (RCMP) began to evacuate residents near the fire.
-As the fire advanced, propane tanks exploded.
+Lytton's wildfire started in the early evening of June 30, 2021.
+For several days the village had been sweltering under a record heat wave, including reaching 49.6 C the previous day, the highest temperature ever recorded in Canada.
+Once started, winds of up to 71 km/h pushed the fire north into the village, perhaps as fast as 10 to 20 km/h.
+Volunteer firefighters tackled the fire, as the Royal Canadian Mounted Police (RCMP) began to evacuate residents in the fire's path.

+As the fire advanced, it exploded propane tanks.
 Winds thwarted firefighting efforts by blowing hose water away from the fire.
-The fire swept through the village within minutes, forcing the hasty evacuation of its residents without any time to collect belongings.
+The fire swept through the village within minutes, forcing the hasty evacuation of its residents who had no time to collect belongings.
 Mayor Jan Polderman issued an evacuation order at 6:00 PM.
-Some residents notified local shop owners of the impending danger so they could flee.
+Residents notified local shop owners and others of the impending danger so they could flee.

 Lytton First Nation had an evacuation plan and quickly carried it out on short notice without assistance from provincial authorities.

-There were three evacuation routes from the village:
+Residents had the choice of three evacuation routes to flee the village: